dimadonskoy/devops-finalproject/README.md

     - Pulls the `gemma:2b` AI model.

 This allows for a one-click deployment of the entire infrastructure and application from GitHub.

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

 ## 📄 License